Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 ## Uploaded files
 - To view uploaded files and vector stores, click the ⚙️ button in the sidebar and select **Uploaded Files**.
-- The dialog displays all files and vector stores associated with your OpenAI account or organization.
+- The dialog displays all files and vector stores associated with your account or organization.
 For each vector store, the associated chat and current status are also shown.
   - Expired vector stores do not incur storage costs.
 - You can select and delete files or vector stores from your account or organization.